GTA-UFRJ/sensingbus/flushing/README.md

 ### Test the WiFi connection:

+### Running flusher script:
-### Download the file flushing/fog_agent.py in the https://github.com/pedrocruz/sensing_bus.
+Step 1) Download the file flushing/fog_agent.py in the https://github.com/pedrocruz/sensing_bus.
 Run it.

-### Edit the file fog_agent.py.
+Step 2) Edit the file fog_agent.py.
 Edit the variable MEASUREMENTS_URL to the Publishing URL.

-### Run the script
+Step 3) Run the script

 ## There is other way to create a flusher node:

-### Download the SensingBusOS image in the following link:
+Step 1) Download the SensingBusOS image in the following link:

-### Edit the file /etc/hotsapd/hostapd.conf.
+Step 2) Edit the file /etc/hotsapd/hostapd.conf.
 Change the variable wpa_passphrase to some password which it will be Wi-Fi's password.
-### Edit the file fog_agent.py.
-Edit the variable MEASUREMENTS_URL to the Publishing URL.

-### Run the script.
+Step 3) Follow the instructions of section "Running flusher script".